Introduction to SQL Outer Join

 How SQL Outer Join Work?

-In order to understand the working of outer joins, we must first understand what table is specified at what position.
-Like in the left outer join, the output is determined by the position of the table on the left-hand side and in case of a right outer join, the output is determined by the position of the table on the right-hand side.
+To understand the working of outer joins, we must first understand what table is specified at what position.
+Like in the left outer join, the output is determined by the position of the table on the left-hand side, and in the case of a right outer join, the output is determined by the position of the table on the right-hand side.

-Now, let’s go through the following examples so as to understand how exactly the joins work.
+‘Let’s go through the following examples to understand how exactly the joins work.

 Let’s have a look at both these tables:

 Here, one field is common in the two tables.
 It is named as field_A in the first table, while it has been named as field_1 in the second table.
-We will demonstrate the working of left, right and full outer joins using the above two tables.
+Using the above two tables, we will demonstrate the working of the left, right, and full outer joins.

-In case of full outer join contents from both tables are brought together.
+In the case of a full outer join, contents from both tables are brought together.
 The output table would look as follows.

 Examples of SQL Outer Join

 We’ll now implement outer joins in SQL.
-For the illustrations, we are using two tables, viz. employees and salaries. emp_no is the common field in the two tables.
-Let’s implement the joins and see what output the query returns in each situation.
+For the illustrations, we use two tables: employees and salaries. emp_no is the common field in the two tables.
+Let’s implement the joins and see the query’s output in each situation.

 1. Left Outer Join